CodelyTV/dotly/README.md

 ### ⚙️ Versioning configs

-dotly facilites you to version your apps config files.
+dotly allows you to version your apps' config files.
 Once you've found the config to version you should:

 1. Copy your config file inside your dotfiles so this will be the source of truth.
    E.g. `cp ~/Library/Application Support/Code/User/settings.json $DOTFILES_PATH/editors/code/settings.json`